One of the most valuable aspects of running an independent webstore is your ability to build an email list.

 These people are VIPs.

 After all, they have already purchased with your brand.
-Industry benchmarks show that nearly 21% of people will open your email, with 2.56% of them will clicking through to your website.
+Industry benchmarks show that nearly 21% of people will open your email, with 2.56% of them clicking through to your website.
+Additionally, 33% of recipients will open your email on subject line alone and 55% of emails are opened on a mobile device.

 There are at least 11 different email campaigns and triggers retailers should use to keep customer engagement high.